GalynaM/python-APIs-challenge/README.md

-Calls to OpenWeather APIs are added to retrieve weather selected cities Data Structures were changed to retrieve information about cities in one data structure Data Frame for weather data by each city was added
+Calls to OpenWeather APIs are added to retrieve weather selected cities Data Structures were changed to retrieve information about cities in one data structure Data Frame for weather data by each city was added Export to csv and check for Humidity added